valerionew/blink-errr/README.md

 ![schematic v1.0](img/schematic-v1.0-01.png)

 ## Firmware
-I'm using MPLAB X with thr AVR GCC toolchain
+I'm using MPLAB X with the AVR GCC toolchain.

 ### chiedete a vb che io non lo so